Federal Court Crimes

 Federal Court jurisdiction, on the other hand, is restricted to the types of cases listed in the U.S. Constitution and provided for by Congress.
-Crimes heard by Federal Courts include brining controlled substances across state lines or into the country, U.S. Mail fraud (using the U.S. Mail system to cheat consumers), and crimes that are committed on federal grounds (military bases, national parks, etc.).
+Crimes heard by Federal Courts include bringing controlled substances across state lines or into the country, U.S. Mail fraud (using the U.S. Mail system to cheat consumers), and crimes that are committed on federal grounds (military bases, national parks, etc.).

-In some instances both State and Federal Court has jurisdiction which forces the parties to determine which court will hear the case.
+In some instances, both State and Federal Court has jurisdiction which forces the parties to determine which court will hear the case.